joey1136/katacoda-scenarios/Area-A/step7.md

 `show full tables;`{{execute}}

-You can see all the WordPress and WooCommerce table..
+You can see all the WordPress and WooCommerce table.
 Then, try to view the content of the table which contains some sensitive data.

 `select * from wp_usermeta;`{{execute}}